Humanity Has Declined: Light novels

 Humanity Has Declined began as a light novel series written by Romeo Tanaka.
-Shogakukan published 11 volumes between May 24, 2007 and September 16, 2016 under their Gagaga Bunko imprint; nine comprise the main story, while the other two are short story collections.
+Shogakukan published 11 volumes between May 24, 2007, and September 16, 2016 under their Gagaga Bunko imprint; nine comprise the main story, while the other two are short story collections.
 For the first six volumes, the novels featured illustrations by Tōru Yamasaki, but he was replaced by Sunaho Tobe in 2011.
-Shogakukan republished the novels with Tobe's illustrations between November 18, 2011 and March 16, 2012.
-The novels are published in Taiwan by Sharp Point Press.
+Shogakukan republished the novels with Tobe's illustrations between November 18, 2011, and March 16, 2012.